 Muizz Akhtar (they/them) was a Future Perfect fellow at Vox, where they wrote about public health, urban planning, and climate change in the United States, as well as how these topics intersect in China.

-Muizz Akhtar is a Future Perfect fellow at Vox.
 Originally from Houston, Texas, they have previously worked in the realms of academia, strategic communications, nonprofit community organizations, and electoral campaigns.
-Most recently, before joining Vox, they were an editor at the Stanford Center on China’s Economy and Institutions, where they worked on academic papers related to public health, education, and poverty alleviation in China.
-They also served in the Texas Data Quality Coalition, where they advocated for legislation to improve public health outcomes, particularly in marginalized communities.
+Before joining Vox, they were an editor at the Stanford Center on China’s Economy and Institutions, where they worked on academic papers related to public health, education, and poverty alleviation in China.
+They also served as the communications director at the Texas Data Quality Coalition, where they advocated for legislation to improve public health outcomes, particularly in marginalized communities.

 Muizz can be reached via email at email@example.com and on Twitter at @muizz_akhtar.

 Future Perfect coverage may include stories about organizations that writers have made personal donations to.
 This does not in any way affect the editorial independence of our coverage, and this information will be disclosed clearly when relevant.

 Future Perfect is supported in part by grants from foundations and individual donors.
 Future Perfect prizes its editorial independence, and all editorial decisions are made separately from fundraising and commercial considerations.
 See Vox’s ethics and guidelines for more.